ngsankha/bf-jit/README.md

 Mandelbrot (C Unoptimized)       22.343s
 Mandelbrot (C Optimized)          1.241s
 Mandelbrot (BF Interpreter)       8.304s
-Mandelbrot (BF JIT)               3.918s
+Mandelbrot (BF JIT)               1.609s
 ```

-The unoptimized JIT is 2x faster than the optimizing interpreter.
+The unoptimized JIT is 5x faster than the optimizing interpreter and almost at par with the optimized C code.